benmoran56/esper/README.rst

             The API is the same, and it should be faster than the standard *World* in most cases.
             After more testing/feedback, it should be documented in a future release.
             Thanks to Christopher Arndt for his work on this.

-**0.9.3** - Small API change, and different exception handling.
-            The *World.delete_component* method has been renamed to *World.remove_component* for consistency.
-The *World.delete_entity* and *World.remove_component* methods will now raise a KeyError if the entity/component does not exist.
-Previously they would pass silently.

 1) Compatibility